Refer to the guide Setting up and getting started.

 * | HR manager of a large organisation | sort employees by name | locate an employee easily |

-(For all use cases below, the System is the HRMate
+(For all use cases below, the System is the HRMate and the Actor is the HR Manager, unless specified otherwise)

 Use case: Add/delete a tag from an employee